What is HIIT? How to do it, Example routines, and more...

 People who have pre-existing heart conditions may find this type of exercise a bit too taxing.
 It’s best to err on the side caution here and consult with your doctor first before moving forward with your routine.

-According to WebMD, you may also be unable to perform HIIT exercises if you have issues with your joints, muscles, or if you have an underlying condition such as arthritis.
+You may also be unable to perform HIIT exercises if you have issues with your joints, muscles, or if you have an underlying condition such as arthritis.
 Play it safe and ask your doctor before you trying out the exercises.

 Pregnant women can take part in HIIT especially if they are still in their first trimester.